ChinosInternationalCC/chinoPinball/README.md

 Pinball.
 ChinoPinball is an opensource tool for mapping pinball via projection.

+The project is under development.

 ***
+###Roadmap

-First step, build a pinball game ( forces , objects, textures, events, score, scenes, etc ) Second build interfaces to shoot and play game Finally, edit how to edit the scenario for dinamic scenes.
-After warp objects to match with projection.
+- First step, build a pinball game ( forces , objects, textures, events, score, scenes, etc )
+- Second build interfaces to shoot and play game
+- Finally, edit how to edit the scenario for dinamic scenes.
+- After warp objects to match with projection.

+***
+###Screenshot

+ToDo

 ***
 ###GITHUB
 **fork** master branch